-Renault Captur hybrid: details, specs and on-sale date of E-TECH plug-in model
+Renault Captur hybrid: prices, specs and on-sale date of E-TECH plug-in

-The new Renault Captur E-TECH plug-in hybrid will be capable of up to 30 miles of pure-electric range from its 9.8kWh battery, the French manufacturer has confirmed.
+The new Renault Captur E-TECH plug-in hybrid will cost from £30,945 and customer deliveries will begin in September, the French manufacturer has confirmed.

-Due to go on sale early this year, the Captur E-TECH Plug-in will feature a 1.6-litre petrol engine, an integrated starter-generator and an electric motor.
-It’ll be capable of up to 83mph in pure-electric mode, while an advanced regenerative braking system “always retains enough charge to move away and run at low speeds in electric mode”.
+It's capable of up to 30 miles in pure-electric mode, at speeds of up to 83mph, while an advanced regenerative braking system “always retains enough charge to move away and run at low speeds in electric mode”, Renault says.
+The run from 0-62mph takes 10.1 seconds.

 Renault is promising official fuel economy of 188mpg, while CO2 emissions amount to a company-car-friendly 34g/km.
 Like all plug-in hybrids, achieving these numbers in real-world conditions will require regular charging of the battery.